Priyatech25/Priyatech25/README.md

 ---

-Open to Data Analyst, Business Intelligence, and Entry-Level Developer opportunities.
+Open to Data Analyst and Data Science entry-level opportunities.